Skip to main content

 Methodology

-How we calculate the cost of a homemade cheeseburger — fully transparent, using only U.S. government public domain data.
+How we calculate the cost of a homemade cheeseburger — fully transparent, fully reproducible, and built only on U.S. government public domain data from the Bureau of Labor Statistics CPI Average Price Data program.

 The Concept

-The Cheeseburger Index tracks the cost of making a single cheeseburger at home using retail ingredient prices.
-It's inspired by The Economist's Big Mac Index, which uses McDonald's prices to compare purchasing power across countries.
-Our index focuses on home cooking costs within the United States, broken down by Census region.
+Burgernomics tracks the cost of making a single cheeseburger at home using retail ingredient prices.
+It is inspired by The Economist's Big Mac Index, which uses McDonald's prices to compare purchasing power across countries.
+Our index focuses on home cooking costs within the United States, broken down by U.S. Census region.

-Unlike the Big Mac Index (which tracks a single restaurant chain's pricing), The Cheeseburger Index reflects what consumers actually pay at grocery stores.
-This makes it a more direct measure of food cost inflation as experienced by everyday shoppers.
+Unlike the Big Mac Index — which tracks a single restaurant chain's pricing — Burgernomics reflects what consumers actually pay at grocery stores.
+That makes it a more direct measure of food cost inflation as experienced by everyday shoppers, and it lines up with how the BLS Consumer Price Index for food at home is constructed.

 The Recipe

-Our standard cheeseburger consists of five ingredients, sized for a typical homemade burger:
+Our standard cheeseburger consists of five ingredients, sized for a typical homemade burger.
+The same quantities are used every month so that price changes are the only variable.

 IngredientAmountBLS SeriesUnit Price Basis